Fondo de planta borrosa de tratamiento de cáncer de mecc

 The ovaries make most of the estrogen that is made by the body.
 Treatments that stop or lower the amount of estrogen made by the ovaries include surgery to remove the ovaries, radiation therapy, or taking certain drugs.
 This is called ovarian ablation.

-Premenopausal women who have a high risk of breast cancer due to certain changes in the BRCA1 and BRCA2 genes may choose to have a risk-reducing oophorectomy (the removal of both ovaries when there are no signs of cancer).
+Premenopausal women who have a high risk of breast cancer due to certain changes in the BRCA1 or BRCA2 gene may choose to have a risk-reducing oophorectomy (the removal of both ovaries when there are no signs of cancer).
 This decreases the amount of estrogen made by the body and lowers the risk of breast cancer.
 Risk-reducing oophorectomy also lowers the risk of breast cancer in average-risk premenopausal women and in women with an increased risk of breast cancer due to radiation to the chest.
 However, it is very important to have a cancer risk assessment and counseling before making this decision.
 The sudden drop in estrogen levels may cause the symptoms of menopause to begin.
 These include hot flashes, trouble sleeping, anxiety, and depression.
 Long-term effects include decreased sex drive, vaginal dryness, and decreased bone density.

 Getting enough exercise